 The process of checking South African traffic outstanding fines is straightforward and fast:

-2. Review the options.
-Once you receive an infringement notice, also known as a ticket, a courtesy letter, an enforcement order, or a warrant of execution, you have options within the AARTO act.
+6. Review the options.
+Once you receive an infringement notice, also known as a traffic fine, a courtesy letter, an enforcement order, or a warrant of execution, you have options within the AARTO act.

 What is an Infringement notice?